-Conflict Exposes Growth Edges
+Conflict Exposes Growth Edges | How Challenges Transforms You

 I have heard for years that managed conflict creates growth.
 I have witnessed this as a fact.
-I have been in or around many conflicts and in most cases, when the conflict is appropriately handled, all parties involved grow.
+I have been in or around many conflicts, and in most cases, when the conflict is appropriately handled, all parties involved grow.

-We can become aware of our “Growth Edge” by paying attention to where we have “Plateaued,” via a suggestion in our leadership development, and/or being challenged by others in our growth.
+We can become aware of our “Growth Edge” by paying attention to where we have “Plateaued” via a suggestion in our leadership development and/or being challenged by others in our growth.
 Recently, I became aware of the importance that conflict plays in creating “Growth Edge” awareness.

-Recently, I made a decision about two teachers.
+Recently, I decided on two teachers.
 I created a method for one to train the other.
 The man being trained had already stepped deeper into this area of his job.
 However, I felt a need for him to obtain further guidance.
 In my hope to better the teacher’s performance, I created a conflict.
 The trainee felt he was being demoted.
 The trainer took over more and trained less.
 While visiting with each individually, I realized that each had a “Growth Edge.”
 The trainee could benefit from some growth in the area of pride.
 The trainer could benefit from some growth in the area of control.
 The conflict exposed an area of growth for both of them.

 Furthermore, since the conflict was due to my decision, I realized I had a “Growth Edge” in the area of better communicating how I thought the training should go.
 The conflict created was not a major issue.
-It did not have a lot emotional charge.
+It did not have a lot of emotional charge.
 This conflict essentially was the divergence of three different expectations.
 However, it was a conflict.

 This example of a decision I made that created a conflict helped me to see deeper into conflict overall.
 It helped me to see a great example of how managed conflict can facilitate growth.
 Even more than facilitating growth, this scenario allowed me to identify another tool I can use to manage and possibly resolve conflict in the future.
 This tool is the identifying of the “Growth Edge” as it relates to conflict.
 As I was visiting with each teacher, I realized that each had contributed to this conflict based on an area of needed growth.
 I then asked each one, “What might be a ‘Growth Edge’ for you?”
 Then I asked, “What do you suppose the other man’s ‘Growth Edge’ might be?”
 Finally, I told each one that my “Growth Edge” would be better communication of my expectations when asking one teacher to train another.
 Once the “Growth Edges” were established, moving toward resolution became much easier.